 For violations of the EAR, criminal penalties can include a fine of up US$1 million per violation for a company and up to US$1 million or imprisonment for up to 20 years, or both, for an individual.
-Civil penalties can include penalties of up US$300,00 or twice the value of the transaction for each violation, whichever is greater.
+Civil penalties can include penalties of up US$300,000 (adjusted annually for inflation) or twice the value of the transaction for each violation, whichever is greater.
 Other penalties under the Export Control Reform Act include revocation of a licence issued by BIS, and prohibitions or restrictions on a person or company’s ability to export, re-export or transfer any items subject to the EAR.

 Criminal penalties for violations of the ITAR include a fine of up to US$1 million per violation for a company and the same monetary penalty or imprisonment for up to 20 years, or both, for an individual.
-Civil penalties can exceed US$1 million per violation.
+Civil penalties can exceed US$1 million per violation, as modified each year for inflation.
 The ITAR also contain ‘statutory’ and ‘administrative’ debarment as both a civil and criminal penalty.
 Debarred persons are prohibited from participating in the export of ‘defense articles’ (including technical data) and ‘defense services’, directly or indirectly.
 Settlements with the DDTC are done under consent agreements.

 In recent years, the use of monitorships to oversee a company’s compliance has been used by both BIS and the DDTC and factored into the penalty assessment, as monitorships can last for years and be costly to the company under scrutiny.
 Other types of penalties include seizure and forfeiture of property, which may also be available in some enforcement actions under both the EAR and ITAR.